StrongMind/culture/tech_sessions/cohorts/topics/monoliths_v_microservices.md

 **Monolith**

-* application built as a single unified unit
+* Application built as a single unified unit
 * Self contained
-* independant from other applications
+* Independent from other applications

 ![image](https://user-images.githubusercontent.com/20523663/192886732-0db9a01f-4ce5-400d-a3b2-c6370e12c1f7.png)

 **Microservices**
-* a collection of smaller, independently delployable services
+* A collection of smaller, independently deployable services
-* services have their own business logic and database with a specific goal.
+* Services have their own business logic and database with a specific goal.
 * Updating, testing, deployment, and scaling occur within each service.

 ![image](https://user-images.githubusercontent.com/20523663/192887168-41006eca-562c-44a3-ac1d-7461265ad4dd.png)